Why am I being onboarded to "eduroam" and not "uf"?

 The wireless network on the University of Florida uses several methods to help ensure security for connected devices.
 Devices connecting to this wireless network will use 802.1x based authentication for secure and easier authentication to the network.
 All communication across this network will also be encrypted with WPA2 wireless encryption to help ensure user data privacy.
-This network will also be policed by a Network Access Control (NAC) posture assessment system that will check user devices for security compliance before they are allowed to connect to the wireless network.
+This network is also policed by an Intrusion Prevention System (IPS) system that validates user device traffic for security compliance before they are allowed to connect to the wireless network.

 What is WPA2?

 WPA2 is a standard for encrypted communication over wireless networks.
 WPA2 offers higher level encryption than previous standards like WEP or WPA and utilizes advanced AES-based encryption.
 This encrypts all communication between the computer and the wireless network.